apache/nuttx/configs/stm32f429i-disco/README.txt

       the point where the display should scroll up.

       Update:  With all optimizations disabled, the issue seems to go away.
-      So this is most likely due to using a bleeding edge GCC tool.
+      So this is most likely due to using high levels of optimization with a bleeding edge GCC toolchain.

   usbnsh:
   ------